The-Pattern-Hunter/Biochemistry/README.md

-# 🔬 Pattern Hunters: Enzyme Kinetics
+# 🔬 Pattern Hunters: Enzyme Kinetics Series

-### How the Michaelis-Menten Equation Emerges from Nature
+### Two notebooks — from first principles to inhibition diagnosis

 > *"Mathematics does not describe nature from the outside.
 > It is forced out of nature by the act of careful questioning."*